14 Sustainable and Ethical Underwear Brands for Everyday

 - Support: This bra is surprisingly supportive.
 I love that it has adjustable straps!

 - Provides Shape: This bralette is double lined which provides shape and no nipping.

 - Ethically Made: Made in the USA, and I love that they are committed to finding US milled organic cotton.

-- Sustainable Fabrics: They mostly use organic cotton and silk.
+- Sustainable Fabrics: They mostly make sustainable cotton underwear and use silk.

-- Price Matches Quality: The quality on both these pieces is great.
+- Price Matches Quality: The quality of both these pieces is great.

 - Packaging: Came in an eco enclose made from 88% recycled poly, but inside of the bag there is no plastic.

-I love this set because it’s very much like the little black dress of undies.
+I love this set because it’s very much like the little black dress of ethical underwear.
 They can be super casual, but also very sexy.
 Which could also be the midnight color.